I-129S, Nonimmigrant Petition Based on Blanket L Petition

 In order to classify alien employees as L-1 nonimmigrant intracompany transferees (executives, managers, or specialized knowledge professionals) under a previously approved blanket L petition.

 Form 8; Instructions 9

 06/02/16.
-A new edition of this form is coming soon.
+We will publish a new edition of this form soon.
 In the meantime, you may file using the 06/02/16 edition.
 You can find the edition date at the bottom of the page on the form and instructions.

 Where to File

 If the alien employee requires a visa, he or she should present the completed petition to a U.S. consular officer; if no visa is required, the petitioner should file the petition at the USCIS Service Center where the blanket petition was approved.

 Note: if the alien employee is a Canadian citizen, the petition may be filed directly with Customs and Border Protection (CBP) at certain ports of entry and certain pre-flight inspection locations.

 Don’t forget to sign your form!
 We will reject any unsigned form.